 Having poor instructions led me to using the unit as best I could on my own.
 This was particularly hard with the pizza oven and led to me ruining four pizzas in while learning to use it.

-Thankfully, after emailing the distributor, we received answers to our questions and a handy PDF sheet that answered common questions.
 Hopefully in the future Magma will design and release a comprehensive manual.

 As someone who loves to cook, I am a huge fan of high power cook tops.
 The Magma Crossover Firebox exceeded my expectations.
 It was able to properly sauté and even toast the broccoli I cooked.